PhoenixTales/phoenix-docs/lore/gods.md

 > Die Worte Adanos: Arbeite und lebe, denn der Tag ist gemacht dafür, dass der Mensch arbeite.
 Suche das Lernen und Wissen, auf dass Du es weitergeben kannst, denn so bist Du geschaffen worden.
 Wer aber müßig und faul, der soll verbannt werden auf immer und ewig in die Schatten.
 > Die Worte Beliars: Wer aber handelt unrecht und gegen den Willen der Götter, den will ich strafen, den Körper mit Schmerz, Leid und Tod, den Geist werde ich aber zu mir nehmen auf immer und ewig in die Schatten.
 [G]

-Summarising the words of the gods, the first volume is stating that Innos and Adanos want those to be banished into the shadows who act against them.
-The words of Beliar are not in any kind of conflict with the words of Innos or Adanos, but are confirming them:
+Summarising the words of the gods, the first volume of the *Lore of the Gods* (ingame series of books) is stating that Innos and Adanos want those to be banished into the shadows who act against them.
+The words of Beliar are not presented as being in any kind of conflict with the words of Innos or Adanos, but are confirming them:

 > "But who acts unrighteous and against the will of the gods, he I shall punish."

 This characterises Beliar as the god of execution (of justice) and death.
 He is a dark god, not an evil god.
 And that is how Mike had conceptualised him.

 ### The first Appropriation of Magic